-If you’re like many businesses, you rely on Google ads to generate leads and sales for your business.
-Therefore, it can be disheartening to log into your account and find one or multiple ads were rejected.
+If you’re like many businesses, you rely on Google ads to generate business.
+Therefore, it can be distressing to receive an email from Google that one or more of your ads have been disapproved.

 Some of these companies were also among the over one million accounts that Google terminated over violations.